Comparing UMaine’s 2 basketball teams 3 point shooting percentages!

 The women are shooting 33.3% in their 25 games and the men are shooting 29.7% in their 26 games.

+The women are averaging 8.1 3 pointers a game out of 24.3 3 attempts per game.
+The men are averaging 7.2 3’s per game out of 24.2 3 point attempts per game.

-Both teams are taking 41% of their field goal attempt as 3 point attempts.
-The men 41.3% and the women 41.0%.
+The men are taking 41% of their field goal attempt as 3 point attempts and the women 40.8%.

 Now let’s take a look at their 3 pt.% in their wins and losses.